2017 National Conference

 Three travel grants worth P10,000 are available to members of the Philippine Sociological Society.
 To avail of a travel grant, applicants must submit an extended abstract (up to 500 words) explaining the argument, framework, methodology and innovation of the paper.
 Successful applicants need to submit the full paper to the conference secretariat on/before the conference.
 The grant will be awarded on the conference.
 [Download travel grant application form here]

 Accommodation is not included in the registration fee.
 Participants should make their own arrangements.
-The organizers will provide a list of suggested accommodation in the coming weeks.
+The list of suggested accommodations can be found through this link.

 The organizers have prepared an optional pre-conference tour on 5 October.
 Information on the itinerary and cost will be provided in the coming weeks.